EvaJF/math4DS/README.md

 __Course organization__

-*Please complete self-enrollment on e-campus* : https://ecampus.paris-saclay.fr/enrol/index.php?id=196845

 6 x (1h30 of lecture + 1h30 of practical session)

-Every FRIDAY / 1.30pm to 5pm from 12.th of Sept to 24th of Oct.
+Every Friday / 1.30pm to 5pm from 12.th of Sept to 24th of Oct.

 __Evaluation__